MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/http-500-response-binarywrite.md

 ## Resolution 1: Decrease the response size

-To resolve this issue when you use the `Response.BinaryWrite` method and ASP buffering is turned off, verify that the data that is returned to the client is not larger than 4 MB.
+To resolve this issue when you use the `Response.BinaryWrite` method and ASP buffering is turned off, verify that the data that is returned to the client isn't larger than 4 MB.

 If the response is larger than the 4-MB default value, this size frequently causes a poor user experience.
 The Web browser must receive the large response over the network.
 Then, the Web browser must parse and display a large HTML response.